 If your child has been diagnosed with Autism Spectrum Disorder (ASD), one useful and effective treatment option is a targeted intervention program.
 In this type of program, children work on developing social, language, and cognitive skills through functional activities.
-These skills can be reinforced at home throughout the week as well as in school with help from teachers and paraeducators.
+These skills can be reinforced at home throughout the week as well as in school with help from teachers and educators.

 Early intervention for autism is key for positive outcomes for children with ASD.
 Through a targeted intervention program, your child can learn the skills they need for independent living and forming strong relationships with others.